garv720/stellar/README.md

 	4. Change trust (changeTrust.js)

 		a.
-For the Distribution account to be able to receive a custom asset, here the SYL token, it has to create a trustline, i.e. Distribution account accepts SYL tokens.
+For the Distribution account to be able to receive a custom asset, here the TKN token, it has to create a trustline, i.e. Distribution account accepts TKN tokens.

 		b.
-This step corresponds to the fact that if the Issuer says that 1 SYL corresponds to 1 orange, the Distributor trusts he is saying the truth and can exchange his N SYL for N oranges at any time.
+This step corresponds to the fact that if the Issuer says that 1 TKN corresponds to 1 orange, the Distributor trusts he is saying the truth and can exchange his N TKN for N oranges at any time.

 	5. Create asset (createAsset.js)

 		a.
 The Issuing account will now create the new asset and send it to the Distribution account via a payment operation.

 		b.
-An asset is simply defined by its name (here it is SYL) and an issuing account.
+An asset is simply defined by its name (here it is TKN) and an issuing account.

 		c.
 This information can be shared across the Stellar network via a toml file, but I omit this step here as it is not mandatory, just convenient.
 		d.
-The Distribution account has now a balance of N SYL
+The Distribution account has now a balance of N TKN

 	6. Lock Issuing account (lockIssuingAccount.js)